JinxLv/StyleSegv1-One-shot-image-segmentation/README.md

 The visualization of segmentation results for different dual-model iterative learning methods.
 From left to right are raw image, UNet trained with 5 atlas, Pc-Reg-RT, Brainstorm, DeepAtlas, our method, and the ground-truth of segmentation.
 The implementation of UNet, Pc-Reg-RT, Brainstorm and DeepAtlas are all used their offical released source code.
 <img src="./Figure/visulization.png" width="900px">
+We also visualize the segmentation results of [MH-WHS 2017] dataset.
 <img src="./Figure/heart_ct.png" width="500px">

 ## Acknowledgment